ShelbyTV/iOS-Guidelines/README.md

 - Label each issue properly
 - Assign a developer to address the issue
+	- If you're assigning yourself, make sure not to forget that you're working on that issue
 - Add a milestone, if one exists.